csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 ### Course Schedule

 The deadline to submit the **final** proposal is noon two weeks before the last day of classes.
 The proposal is then reviewed by your project advisor and accepted/rejected by the CSCI faculty.
-Draft proposals are expected to be submitted to the project advisor for review before this final proposal due date.
+Draft proposals are expected to be submitted to the project advisor for review before the final proposal due date.

 ### Proposal